wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/03-building-your-first-block.md

 ## Additional resources

-You can read more the block metadata fields in the [Metadata in block.json](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/) section of the [Block Editor Handbook](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/), as well as read more about the development platform and build process in the [Development platform](https://developer.wordpress.org/block-editor/how-to-guides/platform/) and the [Working with Javascript for the Block Editor](Working with Javascript for the Block Editor) sections.
+You can read more the block metadata fields in the [Metadata in block.json](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/) section of the Block Editor Handbook, as well as the development platform and build processes in the [Development platform](https://developer.wordpress.org/block-editor/how-to-guides/platform/) and the [Working with Javascript for the Block Editor](https://developer.wordpress.org/block-editor/getting-started/fundamentals/javascript-in-the-block-editor/) pages.